Message Body

 Description

-Specifies the field identifier and the value type.
+Encodes both the field identifier and the wire type.

 Contains the actual payload of the field.